regnarg/bc/text/changedet.md

 Scanning large directory trees is slow, especially on rotational drives like hard disks.
 The main contributor to this is seek times.
 We are accessing inodes, each several hundred bytes in size, in essentialy random order.
-If you wanted to get the worst possible performance from a hard disk, you probably could not do much better than this.
+That is actually not true as file systems contain many optimizations that do a good job at clustering related inodes together but these are far from perfect and seek times are still a major concern.

-This problem is aggravated by the structure of the ext4 filesystem.
+This problem is aggravated by the structure of the ext4 file system.
 In ext4, the disk is split into equally-sized regions called \D{block groups}.
 Each block group contains both inode metadata and data blocks for a set of files.
 \cite{blockgroups}

 ![ext4 block group layout (not to scale)\label{bg}](img/blockgroup.pdf){#fig:bg}

+[@Fig:bg] shows the on-disk block group layout.
 The dark bands represent areas storing inodes, the white are data blocks.
 Also note that this picture is quite out of scale.
 The default block group size is 2$\,$GB,[^flexbg] so on a 1$\,$TB partition there will be approximately 500